ArmandoMandyFernandez/bringer-air-cargo/README.md

 To run the server first run the command code `npm install` to ensure you have installed all the packages and after run `node server.js` to run the server.

 To access the server go to your browser and enter the URL `http://localhost:8888`

+# Acknowledgments
+Thank you to the team at Bringer Air Cargo

+-Mandy